 Many truck owner-operators likely started the business because they saw it as an opportunity to make more money while having more freedom.
 And while this can work out, there is no doubt that many owner-operators must learn a lot more about the business side of operations.

 Without understanding your finances and how to boost profits, there is a big chance your company won’t make it.
-The National Association of Small Trucking Companies has found that only 15% of new trucking companies survive beyond their first year.
+The National Association of Small Trucking Companies has found that only 15 percent of new trucking companies survive beyond their first year.

 Therefore, learning to boost profitability is one of your best strategies for ensuring long-term success.
-Some of the best ways for truck owner-operators to increase their profits include:
+Some of the best ways for truck owner-operators to increase their profits are outlined below.

 While running a trucking business may sound as simple as hauling a load, then getting paid for it; you must also understand your profits in terms of your operating costs.
 This is the starting point for determining how much you must make to make ends meet and, more importantly, provide an owner-operator salary after expenses.